happy-machine/ul-timezones/README.md

 - **Run test migrations** - *npm run test-migrate*
 - **Rollback test migrations** - *npm run test-rollback*
 - **Lint** - *npm run lint*

-To seed the database and test the app:

-- *npm run migrate*
-- *knex seed:run --knexfile=./CLI/knexfile.js*

-The seeds in ./CLI will insert a user with a sha encoded key into the mySQL db.
-To test the app with this user, use the value for secret from the .env-example SECRET ("MYSECRETSTRING").
-The seeded user will correspond to username: root and password: "some_hash" in the UI's login form.